Kozea/Radicale/DOCUMENTATION.md

 _(>= 3.5.5)_

-Template to use for added/updated event email body (sent to an attendee when the event is created or they are added to a pre-existing event).
+Template to use for added/updated event email body sent to an attendee when the event is created or they are added to a pre-existing event.

 The following placeholders will be replaced:
-- `$organizer_name`: Name of the organizer, or "Unknown Organizer" if not set in event
+* `$organizer_name`: Name of the organizer, or "Unknown Organizer" if not set in event
-- `$from_email`: Email address the email is sent from
+* `$from_email`: Email address the email is sent from
-- `$attendee_name`: Name of the attendee (email recipient), or "everyone" if mass email enabled.
+* `$attendee_name`: Name of the attendee (email recipient), or "everyone" if mass email enabled.
-- `$event_name`: Name/summary of the event, or "No Title" if not set in event
+* `$event_name`: Name/summary of the event, or "No Title" if not set in event
-- `$event_start_time`: Start time of the event in ISO 8601 format
+* `$event_start_time`: Start time of the event in ISO 8601 format
-- `$event_end_time`: End time of the event in ISO 8601 format, or "No End Time" if the event has no end time
+* `$event_end_time`: End time of the event in ISO 8601 format, or "No End Time" if the event has no end time
-- `$event_location`: Location of the event, or "No Location Specified" if not set in event
+* `$event_location`: Location of the event, or "No Location Specified" if not set in event

 Providing any words prefixed with $ not included in the list above will result in an error.